macewanCS/Nodepad--/spec/spec.md

 #EPL Ticketing System

-Our goal is to create a web application that allows EPL workers to create tickets online.
-Those tickets will then be inserted into their current database system.
+Our goal is to create a web application that allows EPL workers to create tickets online, which will be inserted into their current database system.

-This web application will be written in JavaScript using the Nodejs framework.
+This system will be written in JavaScript using the Nodejs framework.

 #Using the Ticketing System

 #General Design

-Our system will be designed similarly to the design of the [EPL website](https://www.epl.ca/).
+Our system will be designed similarly to the design of the [EPL website] (https://www.epl.ca/).
 This should give our targetted audience, EPL workers, some baseline familiarity with the system.

 #How a User Navigates the Site